 Vacation in Poland: Here are the 15 reasons to visit Poland now

-Frytki, also known as French fries in English, is a popular side dish in Poland.
+Frytki, also known as French Fries in English, is a popular side dish in Poland.
 They are typically made by cutting potatoes into thin strips and deep frying them until crispy.
-They can be served as a side dish for main meals or as a snack on their own.
+They can be served as a side dish for main meals or as a snack on their own when you are looking for good street food in Poland.

 Pork Knuckle – delicious Polish dishes